arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 - if authentication is turned on, requests to databases by users with insufficient access rights will be answered with HTTP 401 (Forbidden) instead of HTTP 404 (Not found).

+- the REST handler for user permissions at `/_api/user` will now return HTTP 404 (Not found) when trying to grant or revoke user permissions for a non-existing collection.

+  This affects the HTTP PUT calls to the endpoint `/_api/user/<user>/<database>/<collection>` for collections that do not exist.

 The following APIs have been added or augmented: